ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-04-01-Tip-of-the-day-ppowershell-for-appril-first-part-1.md

 ---
 title: Tip of the day - Powershell for April first.
-Tricks and pranks
+Tricks and pranks part 1
 author: valeras
 date: 2023-04-01 10:55:00 +0800
 categories: